Menuconfig: Overview

 All these tools use the Kconfig language internally.
 Kconfig is also used in other projects, such as Das U-Boot, a bootloader for embedded devices, Buildroot, a tool for generating embedded Linux systems, and BusyBox, a single-executable shell utility toolbox for embedded systems.

-Advantages over earlier versions

-Despite being a simple design, make menuconfig offers considerable advantages to the question-and-answer-based configuration tool make config, the most notable being a basic search system and the ability to load and save files with filenames different from ".config". make menuconfig allows navigation forwards or backwards directly between features, rather than make config's approach of listing every single option one by one, which requires pressing the key repeatedly to view all options.
+make menuconfig is generally more user-friendly compared to the question-and-answer-based configuration tool make config, and has a basic search system.

 If the user is satisfied with a previous .config file, using make oldconfig uses this previous file to answer all questions that it can, only interactively presenting the new features.
-This is intended for a version upgrade, but may be appropriate at other times.

-make menuconfig is a light load on system resources unlike make xconfig (uses Qt as of version 2.6.31.1, formerly Tk) or make gconfig, which utilizes GTK+.
-Instead of editing the .config by hand, make menuconfig shows the descriptions of each feature (by pressing the "Help" button while on a menu option), and adds some (primitive in version 2.6.31.1) dependency checking.

-The help information is distributed throughout the kernel source tree in the various files called Kconfig.

 Dependencies

 To use make menuconfig, Linux source is a requirement, a make tool, a C compiler, and the ncurses library.